kreta/Kreta/README.md

 [![Coverage Status](https://img.shields.io/coveralls/kreta/kreta.svg)](https://coveralls.io/r/kreta/kreta)
 ##Contributing
-This project follows PHP coding standards, so pull requests need to execute the Fabien Potencier's [PHP-CS-Fixer][4] and Marc Morera's [PHP-Formatter][5].
+This project follows PHP coding standards, so pull requests need to execute the Fabien Potencier's [PHP-CS-Fixer][4].
 Furthermore, if the PR creates some not-PHP file remember that you have to put the license header manually.
 In order to simplify we provide a Composer script that wraps all the commands related with this process.
 ```bash
 $ composer run-script cs
 ```